Accreditation Process - Overview

-As a prerequisite for accreditation, institutes and programs are REQUIRED to assure that the psychoanalysis of candidates and of the patients treated by candidates under supervision will be conducted at a frequency of three (3) to five (5) sessions per week, on separate days, for a minimum of forty (40) weeks during a year and for a minimum of three hundred (300) hours.
+As a prerequisite for accreditation, programs are REQUIRED to assure that the psychoanalysis of candidates and of the patients treated by candidates under supervision will be conducted at a frequency of three (3) to five (5) sessions per week, on separate days, for a minimum of forty (40) weeks during a year and for a minimum of three hundred (300) hours.

-Further, the ACPEinc will not, with no exception allowed, grant initial or renewal of accreditation to any institution that is the subject of an action taken by a State agency or by another recognized accrediting agency.
+Further, the ACPEinc will not, with no exception allowed, grant initial or renewal of accreditation to any program that is the subject of an action taken by a State agency or by another recognized accrediting agency.
 These actions include:

 a.
 The suspension, revocation, withdrawal, or termination of an organization's legal authority to provide postsecondary education in the State.